Mera Peak (6476m) and Island Peak (6189m)

 The North ridge of Island Peak involves a combination of scrambling, moving on a glacier and ice climbing, although the steeper sections of the route are now assisted with a fixed line and the crevasses have ladders spanning them.
 The peak is actually an extension of the ridge that comes off Lhotse Shar and even at 6189 metres (20,305 feet) it is dwarfed by the huge South-facing Lhotse Wall which is an overwhelming sight and blocks the top of Everest from view.

-First climbed in 1953 by Tenzing Norgay as a training summit for Mount Everest, the main summit was reached by Swiss climber Hans-Rudolf von Gunten in 1956 who then went on to make the second ascent of Everest and the first ascent of Lhotse.
+First climbed in 1953 by Tenzing Norgay as a training summit for Mount Everest, the main summit of Island Peak was reached by Swiss climber Hans-Rudolf von Gunten in 1956 who then went on to make the second ascent of Everest and the first ascent of Lhotse.
 From Base Camp at around 5100m there is a scramble up to the top of a gully and the snowline after which crampons are put on for a section on glacier to the base of a steep headwall and finally an exposed ridge to the summit.
 During the season the route is normally fixed but the summit day is still demanding, in particular the abseil descent which is tiring at altitude and well into the day.
-Acclimatization is important and being mountain fit on the day.

 What Our Adventurers Think: